AndrewDotTee/1st-module-assignment-code-refactoring/README.md

 **OUTPUT:**

-The final output was uploaded to Github and can be accessed and viewed here:
+The final output was uploaded to Github and can be accessed and viewed <a href="https://andrewdottee.github.io/1st-module-assignment-code-refactoring/">here.</a>